laquiante/ON-01/README.md

 Assumption-08: venv is availalbe (installed), a direktory cl_expert is created and venv "bootcamp" activated

 Assumption-09: within (bootcamp) the following are available Python 3.6.9, Flask 2.0.3 and Werkzeug 2.0.3

+Assuption-10: rsa keys are available in a format paramiko expects

+Assumption-11: needed directories are owned by cumulus:cumulus

+Assumption-12: the webserver is able to serve needed images (e.g. cumulus-linux 5.1.0)

+Assumption-13: leaf, spine, and wan switches use 5.1.0 along with NVUE and the externally exposed API, router01, router02, and customer01 are using 4.x and will be configured via IP(route2), hosts are using 20.04 and enjoy netplan